gopi-suvanam/scribbler-website/_posts/2024-04-25-JavaScript-Data-Visualization-for-Science.md

 ## Deep Scientific Applications

-Certainly!
 Here are more detailed use cases and examples of how JavaScript, particularly with Plotly.js, can be applied for data visualization in scientific applications across various domains:

 ### 1. *Climate Science and Environmental Research*
 - *Use Case*: Visualizing Climate Model Outputs